Introducing PureSquare – for security beyond VPNs

 • To create a VPN profile, you need to specify the general settings as explained below.

-• Insert the desired server: Please refer to the server address shared below.
+• Insert the desired server: Please refer to the server address from this link

 • Enter your PureVPN credentials.
 Here is how you can find your VPN credentials.